-Problem Statement: Suppose there are two points in the coordinate plane, (X1, Y1) and (X2, Y2).
-We want the value of Y for a given X, and (X, Y) should be on the line passing through the given two points.
+Let's understand the above idea via an example.
+Suppose there are two points in a coordinate plane represented by (X1, Y1) and (X2, Y2).
+Our goal is to determine the value of Y for a given value of X, such that the point (X, Y) lies on the line that passes through the two given points.

 # (X1, Y1) Coordinates of first point # (X2, Y2) Coordinates of second point slope = (Y2-Y1)/(X2-X1) #X2 != X1 intercept = (X2*Y1 - X1*Y2)/(X2-X1) def linear_function(X): Y = slope*X + intercept return Y